Burkson/ridestyler.customer.widgets/widgets/wheel-builder/readme.md

 # Getting Started
 All of the RideStyler Widgets are designed to be as easy as possible to add to your website.
 Simply follow the step-by-step instructions outlined below.

 ## Add Script References
 The first step is simply adding references to the Wheel Builder and Layer Builder scripts into your site.
 ```
-<script src="layer-builder/dist/js/layer-builder.min.js"></script>
+<script src="layer-builder/dist/js/layerBuilder.min.js"></script>
-<script src="wheel-builder/dist/js/wheel-builder.min.js"></script>
+<script src="wheel-builder/dist/js/wheelBuilder.min.js"></script>
 ```

 ## Add a Container
 Next, create a container div in your document to store the Wheel Builder widget.
 Give it an id attribute, for example, "container".
 ```
 <div id="container"></div>
 ```

 ## Initialize the Widget
 Now we need to initialize the Wheel Builder widget.
-To do this, you need to pass it an array of 'lacker stacks'.
+To do this, you need to pass it an array of 'layer stacks'.
 A layer stack has the following form:
 ```
 {
 	name: 'Wheel Preview',